BrizkaM/ELibrary/README.md

    - VS2022 can be used to run project itself: press **Start** or **F5** to run project
    - Multiple startup projects are set to Run
    - Client runs on port `https://localhost:7002/`
-   - Swagger can be found on port `https://localhost:7001/swagger`
+   - Swagger can be found on `https://localhost:7001/swagger`
    - Database is created and all migration applied during the start of the project

 ## Project Structure